-12.1 Under Section 29(1)(b) of the Education Act 2002, all schools must publicise their complaints procedures, and following changes, since 1 September 2016, to the School Information (England) Regulations 2008 maintained schools must (with very few specified exceptions) comply with the expectation to publish their complaints procedures on their websites.
+12.1 Under Section 29(1)(b) of the Education Act 2002, all schools must publicise their complaints procedures, and every maintained school (with very few specified exceptions) is under a legal obligation to publish the relevant policy on their website.

-12.2 Even if the school does not have its own website, the complaints procedures must still be published online, and this may be through the relevant local authority's website or another hosting platform such as a diocesan or federation website (and in the case of federation schools, the federation's governing body is responsible not only for creating a suitable complaints procedure but also for ensuring that each school in the federation publishes the procedure on their school's website - note that it is not sufficient for a federation complaint procedure to be published only on the federation's website unless member schools do not have websites of their own).
+- 12.2 Even if the school does not have its own website, the complaints procedures must still be published online, and this may be through the relevant local authority's website or another hosting platform such as a diocesan or federation website. - 12.3 In the case of federated schools, the governing body is responsible not only for creating suitable complaints procedures but also for ensuring that each school in the federation publishes these on their website (and it should be noted that it is insufficient for the complaints procedures to be published only on the federation's website unless individual member schools do not have websites of their own).